 All faculty and staff members will use Microsoft Outlook E-Mail.
 It is used to send both internal and external e-mails.
 District e-mail is a primary mode of communications; it is expected that all staff will check their e-mail periodically throughout the school day.
-Please contact the AV Tech Director at x2550 if you have questions about accessing your Microsoft Outlook account or contact Central Office Help Desk (262-8151) to inquire about classes for Microsoft applications.
+Please contact the Technical Director at x2550 if you have questions about accessing your Microsoft Outlook account or contact Central Office Help Desk (585-262-8151) to inquire about classes for Microsoft applications.

-EMERGENCY PROCEDURES FOR CLASSROOMS

-Fire/Evacutation Shelter-In-Place Lockout Lockdown When the building needs to be For Medical Emergencies, Bomb When there is a potential threat When there is a potential threat evacuated quickly.
-Threats & Weather Emergencies. outside of the building. inside of the building.
-Fire/Evacuation will be announced Shelter-In-Place will be announced by Public Address (PA) system Lockout will be announced by Public Address (PA) system using Lockdown will be announced by Public Address (PA) system using - using prani, English ranguage. by a series of short bells (fire alarm) Teacher Procedures: Leave the building via the nearest exit immediately by the route posted by the door in the classroom.
-First students/staff out should hold the doors for the rest.
-All doors and windows should be closed.
-No one should reenter the building once the alarm goes off.
-Students who are not in their classroom will leave the building via the nearest exit and join the nearest class outside.
-Students in special area classes will leave the building with the special class.
-Classroom teachers whose students are in special series are in special class.
-Classroom teachers whose students outside at the site of the special class evacuation.
-Teachers will take roll and report all missing/extra students to the designated staff member(s).
-All will remain outside, silently, until the signal to reenter the building is given. by Public Address (PA) system using plain, English language.
-Teacher Procedures: Look into the hallway to direct any students or staff into your room.
-Teachers and students will report to the nearest classroom as fast as possible.
-Take attendance and call the office (or designated reporting number) if you have missing students.
-Staff members with students from other classes contact the student's teachers to report the location of the students.
-DO NOT allow anyone to leave the classroom.
-Wait for further instructions or the all-clear signal.
-DO NOT evacuate the room until told to do so.
-Classes will continue as normal, unless otherwise directed.
-Public Address (PA) system using plain, English language.
-Procedures: Lock all exterior doors and windows.
-All outside activities are terminated.
-Entry to the building is gained only on a one-onone basis, and only through a locked and monitored door (the front main entrance).
-Notify facilities to turn off building card access.
-Classes otherwise continue as normal.
-Lockout is lifted when the external threat is resolved.
-Notification of such resolution will be made via the Public Address (PA) system.
-Public Address (PA) system using plain, English language.
+EMERGENCY PROCEDURES FOR CLASSROOMS Fire/Evacuation Shelter-In-Place Lockout Lockdown When the building needs to be For Medical Emergencies, Bomb When there is a potential threat Fire/Evacuation Shelter-In-Place Lockout Lockdown When there is a potential threat inside of the building.
+Lockdown will be announced by Public Address (PA) system using plain, English language.
 Teacher Procedures: Immediately gather students from hallways and areas near your room into your classroom or office.
 This includes common areas and restrooms immediately adjacent to your classroom.
 Lock classroom door(s) and have students take a seated position on the floor next to the wall, out of view from the door window.
 Stay out of sight.
 DO NOT cover windows.
 Leave the window blinds and lights as they are.
 Document and Attend to any injuries as well as possible.
-No one should be allowed to enter or leave a classroom or office under any circumstances.
+No one should be allowed to enter or leave a classroom or office under any circumstances. ther students outside at the site of the special class evacuation.
+Teachers will take roll and report all missing/extra students to the designated staff member(s).
+All will remain outside, silently, until the signal to reenter the building is given.
+DO NOT answer or communicate through your locked door.
 DO NOT allow anyone into your "secured" area.
 DO NOT respond to a Fire Alarm unless imminent signs of fire are observed or you are advised to evacuate.
 DO NOT talk within your secured area, except only as absolutely necessary.
 Take attendance - include additions.
 The last location of missing students should be noted.
 Keep this record for when you are released from the lockdown.
-Lockdown will end ONLY when you are released from your room by emergency responders or other Updated January 2010 authority.
+Lockdown will end ONLY when you are released from your room by emergency responders or other authority.